The Charles Dickens School: Description

-The Charles Dickens School is a 1100 pupil 11-16 academy in Kent.
+The Charles Dickens School is a 1200 pupil 11-16 academy in Kent.
 Kent retains a selective system where pupils sit an eleven-plus test.
-Pupils who pass the test go to the Grammar school and Charles Dickens takes pupils who haven't.
+Pupils who pass the test go to the Grammar school and Charles Dickens takes pupils who have not or who choose a more broad education with the option of vocational study in the Performing Arts, Arts, Engineering and Food Technology as an option.
 The school is in Broadstairs, on the Thanet peninsula 30 km from other centres of population.
 Thanet is surrounded on three sides by water.

-The school has difficulties in recruiting and retaining Teachers.